MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Gig No. 26 - TNT Comedy

+OK, I've got to be honest with you.
+Gig 25 was weird (Gig 24 wasn't that great either) and I totally failed to connect with the audience.
+Gig 26 felt like I was pushing wet cardboard out of my mouth instead of jokes.
+I'm reading a book - "Be Heard Now!" by Lee Glickstein which is all about how the most important thing about stand-up comedy is being authentic, but I don't know how I can make that work with the business of sitting down and writing actual jokes which is a totally artificial activity.
+Gah!

+Be yourself they say.
+But be your best self!
+I have no idea what any of that means any more.
+Melt-fucking-down.

 ### Bringer No. 17 - Nell of Old Drury

 Barely a comedy night.
 Just goes to show how important all those things are that a compere should make sure happen.